-As defined in AECOM's QAPP (Maciolek et al., 2008), "All technical personnel share responsibility for identifying and resolving problems encountered in the routine performance of their duties."
-Issues that affect the schedule, cost, or performance will be reported to Dr. James A. Blake, AECOM's Project Manager.
-He will be accountable to MWRA and to AECOM management for overall conduct of the Fish and Shellfish Monitoring Project, including the schedule, costs, and technical performance.
-Dr. Blake will be responsible for identifying and resolving problems that (1) have not been addressed in a timely manner or successfully at a lower level, (2) influence multiple components of the project, or (3) require consultation with AECOM management or with MWRA.
-He will be responsible for evaluating the overall impact of the problem on the project and for discussing corrective actions with the MWRA Fish and Shellfish Monitoring Project Manager and the MWRA/ENQUAD Program Manager, Water Quality.
+Normandeau's QAPP (Nestler et al., 2011) notes that "Corrective actions may result from planned audits or from unanticipated events that occur during the course of the project.."
+Issues that affect the schedule, cost, or performance will be reported to Ms. Ann Pembroke, AECOM's Project Manager.
+She will be accountable to MWRA and to AECOM management for overall conduct of the Fish and Shellfish Monitoring Project, including the schedule, costs, and technical performance.
+Ms. Pembroke will be responsible for identifying and resolving problems that (1) have not been addressed in a timely manner or successfully at a lower level, (2) influence multiple components of the project, or (3) require consultation with Normandeau management or with MWRA.
+She will be responsible for evaluating the overall impact of the problem on the project and for discussing corrective actions with the MWRA Fish and Shellfish Monitoring Project Manager, Water Quality.